How bad is Shreyas Iyer's injury? India batter admitted to ICU, report says it 'could have been fatal'

 He reportedly suffered a "laceration injury to the spleen" while rolling onto his left side during the catch, the Board of Control for Cricket in India (BCCI) said in a statement.

-Iyer has since been confined to the ICU after internal bleeding was detected, and his vitals were dangerously low.
+Iyer has since been confined to the ICU after internal bleeding was detected.

 "He will remain under observation for anywhere between two to seven days depending on recovery, as one needed to stop spreading of infection due to bleeding," a PTI report said, citing an unnamed source.